What is Data Science?

 Organizational Culture Data Maturity

-In a digital economy, senior leaders are tasked with transforming their business with a focus on developing agility and resilience.
+In today’s digital economy, it’s essential for leaders to transform their business with a focus on developing agility and resilience.

-The most successful companies embrace a data-driven culture.
-They are committed to realizing value from data, encouraging data exploration and curiosity.
-They realize the value of data by empowering the entire workforce at all levels to make better data-enabled decisions.
-They make data talent a priority and seek to break down organizational silos to drive collaboration and develop company-wide systems of insight.
+Today’s most successful companies are embracing a data-driven culture.
+They strive to extract maximum value from their data and foster a culture of data exploration and curiosity.
+They recognize the value of data by empowering their entire workforce at all levels to make better data-based decisions.
+They make data literacy a priority and work to break down organizational silos to promote collaboration and develop enterprise-wide systems for insights.

 Data Access, Quality, and Activation Challenges

-Many companies have specific software for each function from Payroll, Accounting, HR, ERP, Billing, CRM, analytics, and industry-unique systems.
-Data and technology stacks house growing amounts of fast-changing data, scattered across the organization, often with no standard structure and external sources of great value, not considered or captured at all.
+Many companies have specific software for each function – from Payroll, Accounting, HR, ERP, Billing, CRM, analytics to industry-specific systems.
+Data and technology stacks house growing amounts of fast-changing data, scattered across the organization, often without a standard structure and external sources of great value, not considered or captured at all.

 Up to 95% of all data is unstructured – social media content, call transcripts, video, audio, and much more.

-Unstructured data is often where the most insight is mined, but it’s also largely not used.
+Unstructured data is often where the most insight is mined, but it’s also largely unused.
 As a result, most organizations use a mere 1% of available data to help improve decisions.
 Source: Hopkins et al. Forrester.

 Impact